The Young Girls of Rochefort: Plot

 When picking up Booboo from school, Solange bumps into a charming foreigner, and they are immediately smitten with each other.
 The man is Andy, who has come to Rochefort to visit Simon during a break in his tour, but he and Solange part without exchanging names.
-After she is gone, he notices she dropped the sheet music for part of a piano concerto she composed and picks it up.
+After she is gone, he notices she dropped the sheet music for part of a piano concerto that she had composed and picks it up.

 Étienne and Bill's girlfriends run away with a couple of sailors, which is hurtful both personally and professionally, since the women were supposed to dance at Étienne and Bill's stand at the fair to attract customers.
 Having gotten to know Yvonne, they think of asking her daughters to help them out, in exchange for a free ride to Paris.

 The twins perform at the fair to enthusiastic applause.
 Guillaume says he will make Delphine a star in Paris if she gets back together with him, but she turns him down.
 Simon tells Solange that Andy has agreed to meet her in Paris. Étienne and Bill say they love Delphine and Solange, but the twins rebuff them, though without losing their ride.

 On Monday morning, Simon comes by the twins' apartment.
 He tells Solange to go to his shop to see Andy, who is unexpectedly back in town for a short time, and agrees to pick up Booboo from school so she can do so.
 Maxence says goodbye to Yvonne at the café and then leaves for Paris to be an artist and continue to search for his ideal woman.
-Delphine enters and, while bidding her mother farewell, mentions that a man named "Simon Dame" is getting Booboo.
+After he leaves Delphine enters and, while bidding her mother farewell, mentions that a man named "Simon Dame" is getting Booboo.
 Yvonne leaves abruptly and reunites with Simon at Booboo's school.

 At the music shop, Solange finds Andy playing her concerto, and the pair dance and kiss.
 Delphine asks Étienne and Bill to wait for Solange, but it is past time to leave, so the group departs without her.
 Along the way, the fair caravan passes Maxence hitchhiking, and Étienne stops to pick him up, finally bringing Delphine and Maxence together (though their meeting is not shown onscreen).